Support Centre

 5.5.
 Public interest

-In terms of Section 16(e) of the Data Protection Act, processing may be carried out if it is necessary for the performance of an activity that is carried out in the public interest or in the exercise of an official authority vested in the data controller or in a third party to whom the data is disclosed.
-The personal interests of the data subject must still be considered.
+Under Section 16(e) of the Act, processing of personal data may be carried out where the processing is necessary for the performance of an activity that is carried out in the public interest or in the exercise of an official authorization vested in the data controller or in a third party to whom the data is disclosed.

 5.6.
 Legitimate interests of the data controller

-Section 16(f) of the Data Protection Act provides that personal data may be processed where processing is necessary for a purpose that concerns a legitimate interest of the data controller or of a third party to whom personal data is provided.
-However, this cannot be relied upon where such interest is overridden by the fundamental rights and freedoms of the data subject, with particular attention to the right to privacy.
+Section 16(f) of the Act provides that personal data may be processed where processing is necessary for a purpose that concerns a legitimate interest of the data controller, or of a third party to whom personal data is provided.
+However, this legal basis cannot be relied upon where such interest is overridden by the interest to protect the fundamental rights and freedoms of the data subject and, in particular, the right to privacy.

 5.7.
 Legal bases in other instances